ViewComponent/view_component/docs/thinking-in-viewcomponents.md

 ### Reduce permutations

 As we build ViewComponents, we should look for opportunities to consolidate similar patterns into a single implementation.
+We tend to follow typical DRY practices in this regard, such as abstracting once there are three or more similar instances.

 ### Avoid global state